 In the family court there are a series of prehearing conferences that are designed to help facilitate settlement, narrow the issues and figure out what the case strategy is going to look like.
 A resolution management conference is an RMC.
 It’s typically scheduled when there’s attorney, sometimes if there’s no attorney.
 A resolution management conference is about half an hour.
 You have to file a resolution statement prior to this.
-You can get that form on the Access Legal website or on the Maricopa County Superior Court website.
+You can get that form on from us at IDoOver.life or on the Maricopa County Superior Court website.
 You wanna be pretty specific in your resolution statement about exactly how you’d like the case to be resolved.
 You can’t do a good RMC statement without the information that you gathered during discovery.
 How do you know how you wanna specifically split the assets if you don’t know exactly where they are or exactly who owns them or exactly what the terms of the interest rate are?
 That’s why discovery’s so important.
 The resolution management conference is a half an hour.
 It is in front of the judge that is assigned to your case at the court house.

 One quick thought on this: you have the ability to change your judge once as a matter of right before you go in front of the judge.
 If you are assigned a judge that you do not want for your case, you need to file a notice of exchange of judge before the RMC.
 At the RMC you tell the judge how you want things to move forward.
 Not only do you tell them how you want the substantive issues to be resolved—for instance, I want Joey to go to X school or whatever kiddo issues you have going on or money issues—but also do you want certain experts appointed; do you wanna go to a parenting conference; do you want to go to an ADR; do you want a comprehensive family analysis; do you want a drug testing for the other party?
 What sort of things do you need the judge to order, this is the time to ask.